How Kyle Rittenhouse went from cleaning graffiti to shooting 3 people By Reuters - Up News Info

 KENOSHA, Wis.
-(Reuters) – Kyle Rittenhouse, now 18, is on trial for killing two men and wounding a third with a military-style rifle during protests last year in Kenosha, Wisconsin.
+(Reuters) – A jury will soon decide the fate of Kyle Rittenhouse, 18, who is on trial over the killing two men and wounding a third with a military-style rifle during protests last year in Kenosha, Wisconsin.

 Before the killings, Kenosha had endured two nights of chaotic protests over the police shooting of a local Black man, Jacob Blake.
 Several businesses were burned to the ground and there were incidents of looting.
 Police used rubber bullets and tear gas to control the crowds.